-- The Agriculture Innovation Mission for Climate accelerates agricultural innovation and assists farmers facing climate impacts.
-Launched in 2021, the initiative has 40 member nations and \$8 billion in investment. - Launched in November 2022, the UAE-US Partnership for Accelerating Clean Energy (PACE) will mobilize \$100 billion and deploy 100 gigawatts (GW) of clean energy by 2035.
-An initial wave of \$20 billion will fund 15 GW of clean energy projects in the US before 2035. - In 2023, Michael Bloomberg, UN Climate Envoy and founder of Bloomberg L.P. and Bloomberg Philanthropies, joined Dr. Sultan Al Jaber to announce a partnership to advance climate action from cities, businesses, financial institutions, and civil society ahead of COP28. - Through Masdar, the UAE has backed ten clean energy projects totaling more than 1.75 GW across California, Texas, New Mexico and Nebraska.
+UAE-US The Agriculture Innovation Mission for Climate accelerates agricultural innovation and assists farmers facing climate Bilateral impacts.
+Launched in 2021, the initiative has 40 member nations and \$8 billion in investment.
+Initiatives Launched in November 2022, the UAE-US Partnership for Accelerating Clean Energy (PACE) will mobilize \$100 billion and deploy 100 gigawatts (GW) of clean energy by 2035.
+An initial wave of \$20 billion will fund 15 GW of clean energy projects in the US before 2035.
+In 2023, Michael Bloomberg, UN Climate Envoy and founder of Bloomberg L.P. and Bloomberg Philanthropies, joined Dr. Sultan AI Jaber to announce a partnership to advance climate action from cities, businesses, financial institutions, and civil society ahead of COP28.
+Through Masdar, the UAE has backed ten clean energy

+Through Masdar, the UAE has backed ten clean energy projects totaling more than 1.75 GW across California, Texas, New Mexico and Nebraska.